olegolt/BOLD_metabolism_reanalysis/README.md

 - Where classification is possible, **positive BOLD responses are largely concordant with metabolism**
 - Reported concordance and discordance in Epp et al. mainly reflects **statistical uncertainty in CMRO₂ estimates**

-Overall, the findings suggest that the previously reported widespread **BOLD–metabolism sign reversal** is largely driven by **variability/noise in model-based metabolic estimates**.

 ## Requirements